 Noise Cancelling Headphones

 Noise cancelling headphones are a must in order to reduce distractions from pets, noisy neighbors, or rumbling garbage trucks.
 While sometimes it’s enough to simply wear the headphones turned off in order to tune out distractions, listen to a good playlist if that helps your concentration.
 A good pair of headphones will also have a microphone and speakers so that you can easily join virtual meetings and be ready to participate.

 Keeping your workspace tidy helps eliminate distractions or excuses for procrastination and helps you stay focused.
 Decorate your space with things that make you feel good, like plants or a pleasing color.
 For tips, check out our article on how to revamp your workspace.

 Do Chores During Breaks

 When you have a daunting work task while working from home, it’s easy to find other distractions in the house — even people who don’t enjoy cleaning will suddenly find the need to vacuum rather than work on their budget spreadsheet!
 So, plan for it.
-Schedule 10-15 minutes a few times a day to do the dishes, throw in a load of laundry, or tidy the living room so that when you are finished working for the day, you have a nice relaxing space in which to unwind.
+Schedule 10-15 minutes a few times a day to do the dishes, throw in a load of laundry, or tidy the living room.
+You’ll have a nice relaxing space in which to unwind after work.

 Sitting all day can take a toll on our bodies, and if your body is stiff from working, the pain will be a distraction.
 Take breaks to stand and walk around once in a while, and If you have a standing desk, be sure to use it!
 For tips on exercises to do at your desk, we’ve got you covered with this article.

-While working at home can take some getting used to, hopefully the change allows you to gain hours back that you would normally use commuting to instead spend with family, friends, or learning a new hobby!
+Working at home can take some getting used to, but you can use the hours that you would normally use commuting to instead spend with family, friends, or learning a new hobby!